A mean-field model of Integrate-and-Fire neurons: non-linear stability of the stationary solutions: Introduction

-This work focuses on the long time behavior of the solution of the McKean-Vlasov SDE \eqref{NL-equation}: we study the stability of the stationary solutions of \eqref{eq:fokker-planck NL PDE}.

 This model of neurons is sometimes known in the literature as the ``Escape noise'', ``Noisy output'', ``Hazard rate'' model.
 We refer to \cite[Ch.
 9]{GerstnetNeuronalDynamic} for a review.
-From a mathematical point of view, it has been first introduced by \cite{de_masi_hydrodynamic_2015}, where it is described as a time continuous version of the ``Galves–Löcherbach'' model \cite{MR3055382}.
-The well-posedness of \eqref{NL-equation} is studied in \cite{de_masi_hydrodynamic_2015} (with the assumption that the initial condition $\nu$ is compactly supported), in \cite{fournier_toy_2016} (assuming only that $\nu$ has a first moment) and in ~\cite{CTV} (where a different proof is given, based on the renewal structure of the equation, see below).
-The convergence of the finite particle system $(X^{i, N}_t)$ to the solution of \eqref{NL-equation} is studied in \cite{fournier_toy_2016} where the rate of convergence, of the order $\frac{C_t}{\sqrt{N}}$, is also given.
-We do not discuss the fluctuations of the particle system around the mean-field limit, which is an active area of research (see \cite{erny2019conditional}, \cite{heesen2019fluctuation}, \cite{faugeras:hal-01986927} and \cite{MR3646068} for different approaches of this question).
-Extensions of this model have been considered with more realistic interactions between the neurons (see \cite{Fournier2018a}) and with the addition of an adaptation variable leading to a 2D model (see \cite{2019arXiv190610232A}).
-This model belongs to the family of Integrate-and-Fire neurons, whose most celebrated representative is the Integrate-and-Fire with a fixed threshold: the neurons spikes when their potential is reaching this deterministic threshold.
-An additive noise (e.g. a Brownian motion) is often added to the dynamics.
-It models synaptic current: see \cite{MR2853216} and \cite{DIRT1}.
-The methods developed in this article also largely apply to this hard brownian case.
-However, additional work would be required to generalize our main result to this setting, because the kernels introduced in the current paper do not have simple explicit expression in this hard brownian setting.
+From a mathematical point of view, it was first introduced by \cite{de_masi_hydrodynamic_2015}, where it is described as a time-continuous version of the Galves–Löcherbach model \cite{MR3055382}.
+Under few assumptions on $b$, $f$, and on the initial condition $\nu$, it is known that \eqref{eq:McKeanVlasov} is well-posed: see \cite{de_masi_hydrodynamic_2015} (with the assumption that the initial condition $\nu$ is compactly supported), \cite{fournier_toy_2016} (assuming only that $\nu$ has a first moment) and~\cite{CTV} (where a different proof is given, based on the renewal structure of the equation, see Theorem~\ref{th:stab} below).
+The convergence of the finite particle system $(X^{i, N}_t)$ to the solution of \eqref{eq:McKeanVlasov} is studied in \cite{fournier_toy_2016} where the rate of convergence, of the order $C(t) / \sqrt{N}$, is also given.

-When the number of neurons is finite, the network $(X^{i, N}_t)$ is Markov (it is a Piecewise Deterministic Markov Process, see \cite{DavisPDMP}) and under quite general assumptions on $b$, $f$ and $J$, this $\mathbb{R}^N_+$-valued SDE has a unique invariant measure which is globally attractive.
-We refer to \cite{duarte_model_2014}, \cite{MR3562424}, \cite{hodara_non-parametric_2018} and \cite{math7060518} for studies about the long time behavior of the finite particle system.
+When the number of neurons is finite, the network $(X^{i, N}_t)$ is a Markov process (it is a Piecewise Deterministic Markov Process, see \cite{DavisPDMP}).
+So under quite general assumptions on $b$, and $f$, this $\mathbb{R}^N_+$-valued process has a unique invariant probability measure, which is globally attractive.
+We refer to \cite{duarte_model_2014}, \cite{zbMATH06706511}, \cite{hodara_non-parametric_2018} and \cite{math7060518} for studies about the long time behavior of the finite particle system.